47chapters/letsgo/docs/tutorials/first-deployment-to-aws.md

 #### Docker

 You must have Docker installed on your system.
 Follow the [Docker installation instructions](https://docs.docker.com/engine/install/) to complete this step.
-When you are done, you should be able to runthe following:
+When you are done, you should be able to run the following:

 ```bash
 $ docker -v